Alta Badia, Italy: Family Ski Guide

 (16 photos)Photos from Google Places.
 Posted by visitors.

-You'll feel good about what you spend here, especially once you see how much skiing your family actually gets.
-Alta Badia offers two pass options, and picking the right one matters more than you think.
-The local area pass covers 130km and 53 lifts, but if your kids want to ski the famous Sella Ronda circuit (and they absolutely should), you need the broader Dolomiti Superski pass with 1,200km across 12 connected resorts.
+Alta Badia offers two pass tiers that matter.
+The local area pass covers 130km and 53 lifts across Alta Badia's own slopes.
+If your kids want to ski the Sella Ronda circuit (and they absolutely should), you need the broader Dolomiti Superski pass with 1,200km across 12 connected resorts.

 Planning Your Trip